Living In A Common-Law Relationship

 How does it work at ClearWay Law?

-We try and keep our clients out of court and settle their matters.
+Our lawyers try and keep their clients out of court and settle their matters.
 If you can come to an agreement on a dispute, it’s normally around $2000.
 If you have to go to family law court it can be around $25,000.
 The average person cannot afford that.

-I live far away, can I work with your law firm?
+I live far away, can I work with your family lawyers?

-We work with our clients via the phone, email and video conferencing.
-We can help you if you live in Ontario or BC.
+Our lawyers work with their clients via phone, email, and video conferencing.
+They can help you if you live in Ontario.

 Being common law marriage is mostly the same as being married, but it depends on where you live.
-It’s normally the same than if you got married in front of a judge.
-But when common law couples get “divorced” it’s called a separation.
+It’s normally the same as if you got married in front of a judge.
+But when common-law couples get “divorced” it’s called separation.

 Common-law couples should make it clear if they do not want to be a married couple by signing a cohabitation agreement before moving in together.
 Things need to be made clear in the domestic agreement about the family home, as most people want to split it 50/50 in the end.

 Some people don’t believe in marriage but they have been living together for a while, and they want to purchase property together.

 The Divorce Act governs divorces in Canada.
 With common law, the rules can be different from province to province.
 It is important to speak to a lawyer in the province where you are located if you want a cohabitation agreement.

 An example of a provincial difference is that common law is called “adult interdependent partners” in Alberta.
 People are considered common law after living together for three years or if they have a child while living together.